tartley/tartley.github.io/_posts/2007-03-01-the-history-boys.md

 wordpress_url: http://tartley.com/?p=16
 ---

-Writer: Alan Bennett\
+*Writer: Alan Bennett.
-Director: Nicholas Hytner\
+Director: Nicholas Hytner.
-Theatre: Wyndham's
+Theatre: Wyndham's.*

 After a lengthy run at the National Theatre, and then a national tour, this production marks the play's return to the West End, enlivened by a